 We further simplify this circuit by commuting each Clifford gate past all measurements, which are thus updated $M \mapsto C^\dagger M C$ for Clifford gate $C$ and original measurement operator $M$.
 Once the Clifford gate is commuted past all measurement operators, it no longer affects the final output distribution and so can be deleted.
 The set of measurements can then be restricted, with only poly$(n)$-time classical processing time~\cite{Bravyi_PBC2016,Yoganathan2019QuantumAO} (see App.~\ref{app:PBC_Details} for review), to a mutually commuting subset that acts non-trivially only on the MSR.
 Therefore, the original computational register can be deleted and we are left with at most $t$ commuting measurements performed on $t$ magic states.
 The simulation of the initial circuit can be replaced by the simulation of these MSR measurements [and the poly$(n)$-time classical processing], cf. Fig.~\ref{fig:PBC_fig}$(c)$.

 With PBC defined, we can now link the easy and hard phases in Fig.~\ref{fig:circuit}$(b),(c)$ to the dynamics of magic in the original circuit.
-We first note that the hard regime requires magic to spread: for a $T$ gate on qubit $c_1$ and a later $T$ gate on qubit $c_2$ to translate in PBC to a joint measurement on their respective magic states, the combination $C$ of Clifford gates between these $T$ gates must be such that $C^\dagger Z_{c_2} C$ and $Z_{c_1}$ anti-commute; it is only then that $M_2\to U^\dagger_1C^\dagger M_2 C U_1$ [with gadget unitary $U_1$ (absorbing $S^\dagger$ if there) and measurement $M_2$ for $T$ gates on $c_1$ and $c_2$, respectively] will feature both ancillas $a_1$ and $a_2$.
-Extending this logic to more $T$ gates shows how MSR measurements of any multi-qubit Pauli can emerge~\cite{FPBC_2022}; since the $T$ gates occur randomly, involving $\mathcal{O}(n)$ of them requires spatial operator spreading, and thus locally inserted magic to spread.
+We first note that the hard regime requires magic to spread; in other words, operator spreading is a requirement for multi-qubit MSR measurements to build up.
+This could be due to the spreading of $T$ gates, supplying an intuitive path for magic spreading; but this can also be combined with the spreading of stabilizers preceding a $T$ gate since nonlocal stabilizers can allow for a $T$ gate's magic to instantly delocalize (see Sec.~\ref{sec:CCM} for a further discussion).
+For a monitor or output measurement to couple to multiple $T$ gates, and hence be able to yield multi-qubit MSR measurements, it must be in the causal future of the magic injected by these $T$ gates, as detailed in Sec.~\ref{sec:CCM}.
+Since the $T$ gates occur randomly, coupling $\mathcal{O}(n)$ of them to a measurement requires spatial operator spreading, and thus locally inserted magic to spread.